cybrneon/head-md-future-of-drawing/process/2023-11-13/readme.md

 <br>

 # The Pitch (WIP)
-(Name goes here) is a stimulating creative AI assistant that seamlessly integrates with your morning routine with the goal of reducing daily stress using spatial drawing.
+(Name goes here) is a stimulating creative AI assistant that seamlessly integrates with your morning routine with the goal of reducing daily stress using spatial drawing and storytelling.
 <br>
 You can use the device in the morning, at home; before going to school or work, or just after waking up.
 It's up to you to setup your own routine.
 <br>